-Shu Embroidery, originating from Chengdu in China's Sichuan Province, stands as one of the "Four Great Embroideries of China" with a glorious history spanning over 3000 years.
+Shu Embroidery, originating from Chengdu in China's Sichuan Province (often referred to in the West as Sichuan embroidery or traditional Szechuan art), stands as one of the "Four Great Embroideries of China" with a glorious history spanning over 3000 years.
 This exquisite intangible cultural heritage represents the pinnacle of Chinese needlework artistry, renowned for its vibrant colors and intricate craftsmanship that continues to captivate art lovers worldwide.

 Tracing the Royal Roots: The Imperial History of Shu Embroidery